-- The courses for transfer are similar in objectives and content to those offered by AGMU. - 2.
-The courses for transfer can be applied toward graduation requirements. - 3.
-The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as average or better) for undergraduate courses.
-The letter grade (or equivalent) in the course for transfer is a "B" or better for graduate courses. - Core professional skills or technology courses may be accepted if those credits were earned no more than 5 years prior to enrollment date. - 5.
-General Education courses may be accepted if those credits were earned no more than 10 years prior to the enrollment date. - 6.
-Credits transferred from institutions are evaluated on the basis of equivalency with
+- 2. The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as average or better) for undergraduate courses.
+The letter grade (or equivalent) in the course for transfer is a "B" or better for graduate courses. - Courses with a Passing Grade (Pass) will be considered for transfer, provided they have credits and are equivalent according to the curriculum. - 4.
+The university does not accept remedial courses in transfer. - 5.
+General Education courses may be accepted if those credits were earned at an accredited institution. - Core/Major courses including business, technical and specialty courses may be accepted if those credits were earned no more than 5 years prior to enrollment date - 7.
+Credits earned at any Sistema Universitario Ana G. Mendez will be accepted without a time limit unless prohibited by the Program requirements. - 8.
+Nursing credits will not be accepted into the Associate or Bachelor of Nursing.